How do you Know if it is Time to Value and Sell your business?

 From my perspective, statistics on the sale of a business can be misleading as there is a temptation, if you are a seller, to apply them to your situation while if you are a buyer, apply them to your situation.
-As I said above, there is only ONE set of circumstance for the sale of a business to close and that’s a motivated seller meeting a motivated buyer, and this includes all conditions of the sale fuller disclosed to both parties.
+As I said above, there is only ONE set of circumstances for the sale of a business to close and that’s a motivated seller meeting a motivated buyer, and this includes all conditions of the sale fuller disclosed to both parties.

-Median revenue and median cashflow of businesses sold
+Median revenue and median cash flow of businesses sold

-The graph below is interesting as it shows in 2017, the median revenue of businesses sold was approximately $500,000 while the median cashflow was approximately $120,000.
+The graph below is interesting as it shows in 2017, the median revenue of businesses sold was approximately $500,000 while the median cash flow was approximately $120,000.

 An interesting aside I have learned over the years is that business sellers put a great deal of weight on the gross revenue of their business.
 From my perspective, this is the wrong place to put a focus.
 The Net Income or Sellers Discretionary Earnings is much more important than the gross revenue of the business.
 Which business would you prefer to buy?
 The business making $1 million per year in gross revenue and losing $100,000 or the business making $1 million in gross revenue and the owner Net Income or SDE of $500,000?

-Small businesses sold by industry sector
+Small businesses sold by the industry sector

 - 40% of businesses sold were in the service industry.